Introduction to Mana in Maori Culture

 Mana in Contemporary Maori Society

 The concept of mana remains deeply relevant in modern New Zealand.
 It has not been consigned to the pages of history books.
-Instead, mana continues to shape Maori identity, leadership, and community life.
+Instead, mana continues to shape Maori identity, leadership, and community life in powerful and visible ways.

 Mana in Leadership Today